Mjz86/c_colon/mcc.md

 ---

-the mcc toolchain and abi outside of c colon:
+the mcc toolchain and ABI outside of c colon:

- with the absolute expressive power of the c colon IR and abi ,  there might be languages or toochsins who soly focus on a language with c colon like abi,
+ with the absolute expressive power of the c colon IR and ABI ,  there might be languages or toochsins who soly focus on a language with c colon like ABI ,

  for example :

-  1. the mcc-cpp transpiler:
+  1. the mcc-Cpp transpiler:

       a rust compiler that compiles c++ into mcc-ir.